yosukeyung/SPARC-Repeat-Order-Prediction/readme.md

     pip install -r requirements.txt
     `
 3. Usage
-    Launch Jupyter Notebook and run the files in sequential order to understand the full pipeline.
+    Launch Jupyter Notebook and run the files in sequential order to understand the full pipeline:
     ```text
     1. Start with EDA_FINAL.ipynb
     2. Proceed to PreProcessing_FINAL.ipynb